 There has to be an effective way to communicate product benefits and target consumers even when marketing sensitive issues.
 Word choice, tone of voice and overall messaging impact how advertisements are received by audiences.
 Brands use Relative Insight to analyze marketing communications and pinpoint what they should be saying and who they should be saying it to.

-Using Relative Insight, we compared brand messaging for 10 sensitive health products against standard treatments like over the counter painkillers, allergy medication and bandages.
+Using Relative Insight Medical, we compared brand messaging for 10 sensitive health products against standard treatments like over the counter painkillers, allergy medication and bandages.
 This form of analysis reveals the unique language used by the two groups, giving us an understanding of how brands advertise products for sensitive conditions.

 Disclaimer: There is no shame in any health complication or related product, but we do recognize the obstacles brands face in advertising themselves as a remedy for issues people don’t often share.
 Now onto the insights!